Contribution Guidelines

 We’re very excited to learn from you!
-If you work or study in the evaluation field, have hot tips, cool tricks, rad resources or lessons learned of interest to evaluators, and would like to contribute to aea365, please consider submitting a draft contribution.
+If you work or study in the evaluation field, have Hot Tips, Cool Tricks, Rad Resources or Lessons Learned that you would be interested in sharing with your fellow evaluators, and would like to contribute to aea365, please consider submitting a draft contribution.
 Posts should:

 - Be written in first-person prose.

-- At the very beginning, include a 1-3 sentence introduction to you and the general theme of your Tips, Trick, Resources, or Lessons Learned (but, you don’t have a lot of space and this isn’t all about you – keep it short and focused)
+- Include a simple greeting, and 1-3 sentence introduction of yourself at the very beginning, along with the general theme of your blog article (but, you don’t have a lot of space and this isn’t all about you – keep it short and focused)

-- For each Tip, Trick, Resource or Lesson Learned, include a header (Hot Tip, Cool Trick Rad Resource, or Lesson Learned) and then a description and how it’s useful.
+- For each Hot Tip, Cool Trick, Rad Resource, or Lesson Learned, include a header and then a description and how it’s useful.
+Include active links where appropriate.

 - Avoid self-promotion.